Where are you located?

 Melbourne, VIC 3000

 Is Mr. Evans still around?

 Although now retired, Mr. Evans still visits the workshop regularly.
 The businesss remains within the same family.

 Our heritage workshop has grown to span much of the upper levels of the Royal Arcade annex and comprises seperate departments for leather repairs, alterations, dyeing and restoration work.
 Our workshop also includes a storage space for leathers, materials, products and a head office.
 Our unique set up ensures that each aspect of an order is attended to by a specialist and all items are carefully processed and managed on site.

 Who will be handling my items?

-We only employ highly skilled leather craftsmen who show passion for their work, have a diversity of expertise and experience.
+We only employ highly skilled leather craftsmen and restorers who show passion for their work, have a diversity of experience and preferably a background in design.
 Our retail staff have served the Evans family for many years and are very knowledgeable on the services our workshop provides.

 Interested in working for Evans?
 We offer training and placements for aspiring leather craftsmen contact us for more information.